Conor Hubble: Career

 Hubble had a further loan at Leiston during the 2014–15 season, making his second debut on 25 October and grabbing himself a goal in their 3–2 victory over Bognor Regis Town.
 He grabbed an assist and the man of the match honours three days later as Leiston defeated Grays Athletic 3–0.
 He also made three appearances in the qualifying rounds of the FA Trophy, providing an assist in the 2–2 draw with Leighton Town on 1 November, netting in the 5–2 replay win on 4 November, and providing another assist in the 3–2 win over Paulton Rovers on 15 November.
 He featured in Leiston's 3–1 league win over Canvey Island on 8 November, and made his final appearance in a 2–0 win against Wingate & Finchley, providing the assists for both goals.

 On 19 March 2015, Hubble was released by mutual consent from his Colchester United contract.
 He joined Leiston on a permanent basis, making a goalscoring debut on 28 March in a 2–1 win over Tonbridge Angels.
 He made six appearances until the end of the season for the club, playing in defeats to Leatherhead and Bury Town, and he scored a stoppage time equaliser in a 2–2 draw with Bognor Regis Town on 11 April.
 Hubble provided an assist for Leiston's goal in the 1–1 draw with Canvey Island on 18 April, and provided another assist in their 2–1 defeat to Hendon in their final game of the season on 25 April, earning himself the 'Player of the Match' award.

 Ahead of the 2015–16 Isthmian League season, Hubble joined Billericay Town on 11 August 2015.
 He rejoined Leiston in January 2017.
 He subsequently joined Coggeshall Town in the summer.
 In October 2019, Hubble signed for Maldon & Tiptree, making 19 league appearances, scoring four goals.
 In August 2020, Hubble signed for Canvey Island.

+In June 2025, Hubble joined Isthmian League North Division club Stanway Rovers, being named vice-captain ahead of the 2025–26 season.
+On 30 November 2025, he returned to Canvey Island.